Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 There are two data transmission modes supported by SRT: message mode ({{transmission-mode-msg}}) and buffer mode ({{transmission-mode-buffer}}).
 These are the modes originally defined in the UDT protocol {{GHG04b}}.

-As SRT has been mainly created for live video and audio streaming, its main and default transmission mode is message mode with certain settings applied ({{live-streaming-use-case}}).
+As SRT has been mainly designed for live video and audio streaming, its main and default transmission mode is message mode with certain settings applied ({{live-streaming-use-case}}).

-Besides live streaming, SRT maintains the ability for fast file/message transfers introduced in UDT ({{file-transmission-use-case}}).
+Besides live streaming, SRT maintains the ability for fast file transfers introduced in UDT ({{file-transmission-use-case}}).
 The usage of both message and buffer modes is possible in this case.

-Best practices and configuration tips for both use cases can be found in (link).
+Best practices and configuration tips for both use cases can be found in {{best-practices}}.

 ### Message Mode {#transmission-mode-msg}